-- 49. The accommodation must have secure locks on all access doors and ground floor accessible windows.
-All access doors to the property must also be capable of being opened from the inside without recourse to a key so that residents can escape in case of fire. - 50.
+49. The accommodation must have secure locks on all access doors and ground floor accessible windows.
+All access doors to the property must also be capable of being opened from the

+- inside without recourse to a key so that residents can escape in case of fire. - 50.
 Where rooms are fitted with locks they must be capable of operating via a thumb-turn mechanism from inside the room, to allow emergency egress. - 51.
-Key boxes or other devices intended to facilitate guest entry to the property should be located immediately next to the entrance door to the premises and should not cause a nuisance or obstruction to others.
+Key boxes or other devices intended to facilitate guest entry to the property must not be affixed to any public or jointly owned infrastructure without the prior written permission of the relevant authority or owners.